Jiefei Mao

 Mao, J., Nierop, K. G. J., Rietkerk, M., Dekker, S. C. Predicting soil water repellency using hydrophobic organic compounds and their vegetation origin.
 SOIL, 2015, 1, 411-425.

 Mao, J., Nierop, K. G. J., Rietkerk, M., Jaap S. Sinninghe Damsté, Dekker, S. C. The influence of vegetation on soil water repellency-markers and soil hydrophobicity.
-Sci.
-Total Environ., 2016, 566-567, 608-620.
+Science of The Total Environment, 2016, 566-567, 608-620.

 Siteur, K.#, Mao, J.#, Nierop, K.G.J., Dekker, S.C., Rietkerk, M., Eppinga, M.B.
 Soil water repellency: a potential driver of vegetation dynamics in coastal dunes.
 Ecosystems, 2016, 19, 1210-1224.